Consultation Information letter November 2020

 5.All other children not eligible under the above criteria.

 In the event of over-subscription falling within any one of the criteria, those children living nearest the school, measured by a straight line, will be given preference.
 Derbyshire County Council has a Geographic Information System (GIS) to measure the nearest available route.
 It is measured by a standard walking distance in a straight line calculated to within two metres.
 The measurement is taken from the postal address file, normally the house front door.
 For schools the grid reference is taken from the nearest gate or entrance to the school.

 All applications must be made directly to the Derbyshire LA who will coordinate admission arrangements.
 Parents of children not offered places will have the right to appeal and will be advised of procedures, should such a situation arise.

 Click here for more information on Derbyshire County Council’s school admissions procedures.

 Any parent wishing to transfer their child to Frederick Gent mid-term, should contact the school to begin the admission procedure.
 The school will then process all applications with the parent and notify Derbyshire County Council of the outcome.
-All enquiries should be directed in the first instance to Ms Taylor, Services Manager.
+All enquiries should be directed in the first instance to Miss Turner – PA to the Headteacher.

 “I’m so glad my daughter has changed school to come to Frederick Gent.
 She is happier than ever and the school looks great” Parent